 The NEF determines AIOTF instances(s) by providing the NRF with Target Area information and the NRF returning AIOTF instance(s) that match the provided Target Area information, or by using local configuration.
+The NEF may also provide AF ID to the NRF to select AIOTF instance(s) serving for the AF as specified in TS 23.502 [4].